Syrian teen post videos from the rubble of eastern Ghouta

 The teenager, who is draped in the Syrian flag in social media profile pictures, was wary of releasing details about his life before the war or where exactly he was currently located, for his own safety.

-In his social media posts, Najem has criticized Syrian President Bashar al-Assad and Russian intervention in the war.
+In his social media posts, Najem has criticised Syrian President Bashar al-Assad and Russian intervention in the war.

 In one post, he accuses Assad and Russian President Vladimir Putin of stealing the childhoods of Ghouta’s young, as explosions are heard overhead.